lm-ut/ASAP_PANE_corollary/README.md

-It then creates fake diploid samples, in fact duplicating the number of individuals, and mimicking ancient DNA.
+It then creates fake haploid samples, in fact duplicating the number of individuals, and mimicking ancient DNA.